GSA/data.gov/.github/ISSUE_TEMPLATE/feature.md

 ## References/background
 - [notes about desirable attributes or context for the epic]
 - [lnks to previous research, possible routes to take, things that multiple stories will likely need to refer to]

-## Sketch
-[Notes or a checklist reflecting our understanding of the selected approach]